nck2e3/CAT-14-IMAGE-SORTER/README.md

+## 📁 CALTRANS CATEGORY-14 Image Bulk Rename Utility

+A Tkinter-based GUI tool I personally developed for batch-renaming JPEG files in a directory using their EXIF metadata (capture date), along with user-specified project metadata such as author, state, and location.
+Originally designed for Caltrans District 4 project documentation compliance (Category 14 of the State Construction Manual).

+---

 # 🖼️ Example Usage

 Navigate to your target image directory, launch the app, and use the form to generate Caltrans-compliant filenames.